Do Hashtags Still Matter on Social Media in 2026?

 How many hashtags should I use?

-Usually 3–5 is plenty.
-More rarely helps.
+Usually, 3–5 is plenty.
+More rarely improves performance.

 Do hashtags affect paid ads?

-No. Hashtags have no meaningful impact on paid social performance.
+No, hashtags have no meaningful impact on paid social performance.

 Should I use different hashtags on every post?